ezEngine/docs-src/pages/getting-started/faq.md

 We have a [TypeScript](../docs/custom-code/typescript/typescript-overview.md) binding which is pretty decent.
 The entire game logic in the [Testing Chambers](../samples/testing-chambers.md) project is done with this.

-Future work for the TypeScript binding is [gathered here](https://github.com/ezEngine/ezEngine/projects/2).
-If you have some experience working with the TypeScript compiler tools, we could use your help.

 ## Rendering

 We don't have occlusion culling at the moment (through a CPU rasterizer), though would like to add that at some point.